AlexNek/BlazorNet8PlusExamples/README.md

 ![image](docu/images/render-modes.png)

 Try to refresh the page and observe how render mode are changed for each counter component.
 You can see that first mode will be Static Server-Side Rendering (SSR) and then components will be switched to desired render mode.
 Try to click counter button for components 1,4,5,6.
 You can see that button press will only work in interactive components without page refresh.
 Note that the counter initialization is called twice in interactive server mode: once during prerendering with InteractiveAuto and Interactive Client together, and once by interaction start.
-Wasm counters are used after prerendering client services, not server services, that is why init count is one.
+Wasm counters are used after prerendering client services, not server services, that is why init count is show one.
+But `OnInitialAsync` is called twice: once on the server and once on the client.
 When you change Current count by pressing the button `Click me` you can see that Server counter service preserve his state but client counter service initialized again.

 It is possible to simulate button press in SSR mode too.
 You can see that two different counters (2,3) could be changed independely with page refresh.